kexiZeroing/kexiZeroing.github.io/src/blog/intro-to-typescript.md

 Sometimes, you'll want to ignore an error that later down the line gets fixed.
 If you're using `@ts-ignore`, it'll just ignore the fact that the error is gone.
 But with `@ts-expect-error`, you'll actually get a hint that the directive is now safe to remove.
 So if you're choosing between them, pick `@ts-expect-error`.

-Finally, The `@ts-nocheck` directive will completely remove type checking for a file.
+The `@ts-nocheck` directive will completely remove type checking for a file.
 To use it, add the directive at the top of your file.

 ## Building the Validation Schema with Zod
 [Zod](https://github.com/colinhacks/zod) is a TypeScript-first schema declaration and validation library.
 With Zod, you declare a validator once and Zod will automatically infer the static TypeScript type.
 It's easy to compose simpler types into complex data structures.